peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 ```

 <!--
-Before starting to compare tools, I'd like to explain about PEP six-hundred twenty-one style pyproject.toml.

-It's the new standard for defining Python package metadata and build-time dependencies.
+It's the new standard for defining Python package meta-data and build-time dependencies.
 There are three points for defining dependencies.

 First, the `build-system` table is for defining build-time dependencies.
 Next, the `dependencies` property in the `project` table is for defining dependencies.

-and Lastly, the `project.optional-dependencies` table is for defining optional dependencies.
+And Lastly, the `project.optional-dependencies` table is for defining optional dependencies.

+But please do not think that "requrements.txt is dead?", it's not.
+It's a another dimension and I will not explain in this talk.
+If you are interested in that, let's discuss it in open space after this talk.
 -->

 ---
 layout: section
 ---